mkgunasinghe/examples/README.md

 Phoenix recorded observations (clustered) for Turkey in the 2 day range 10/03/16 - 11/03/16.

 Article parsing and processing on Python:
 >i.
-Use newspaper, nltk, xlwt packages to;
+Download and parse articles from Bloomberg, CNN, and the Economist.
 ii.
-Download and parse articles from Bloomberg, CNN, and the Economist.
+Extract 'title', 'link', and 'keywords' associated with articles.
 iii.
-Extract 'title', 'link', and 'keywords' associated with articles.
-iv.
 Write data on an Excel workbook.

 Map exploration using GADM on R:
 >i.
 Extract country and province level spatial data on R with the example of Ecuador.